-The exercise science major at St. Olaf is designed for students interested in the advanced and specialized study of the biophysical aspects of exercise.
+The exercise science major at St. Olaf is designed for students interested in the advanced and specialized study of the biophysical aspects of human movement.
 The major supports academic linkages across disciplines and provides excellent preparation in a wide variety of fields.
-It also prepares students for entry into graduate school in one of the disciplines related to exercise science (such as physical therapy and rehabilitation, biomechanics, nutrition, exercise physiology, sports medicine, chiropractics, and cardiac rehabilitation).
+It also prepares students for entry into graduate school in one of the disciplines related to exercise science (such as physical therapy and rehabilitation, biomechanics, occupational therapy, nutrition, exercise physiology, sports medicine, cardiac rehabilitation, and exercise prescription).

 Intended Learning Outcomes for the Exercise Science Major

 The major introduces students to the principles and methods of exercise science.
 The following learning outcomes will be met within the framework of the major.
 Students will demonstrate: